 Introduction to sampling and estimation for business surveys

-Establishment surveys are characterised by skewed populations, with a few large units having a disproportionate contribution to statistics, and a large number of smaller units.
+Establishment surveys are characterized by skewed populations, with a few large units having a disproportionate contribution to statistics, and a large number of smaller units.
 They also have good auxiliary data which can be used for efficient sampling and estimation and in the construction of models to assist in various stages of the survey process.
-In this chapter, we summarise the properties of stratified sampling, and review procedures for determining the numbers and definitions of strata and for allocating the sample according to variance or sample size constraints.
-We briefly summarise other sampling approaches in business surveys, including cut-off sampling.
+In this chapter, we summarize the properties of stratified sampling and review procedures for determining the numbers and definitions of strata and for allocating the sample according to variance or sample size constraints.
+We briefly summarize other sampling approaches in business surveys, including cut-off sampling.
 Then we give an overview of calibration estimation, and the properties that make it useful in multipurpose surveys.
 We review methods for dealing with outlying and unusual observations with large effects on estimates, and the ways in which bias and variance are traded off in these estimates.
 Finally, we give an overview of some model-based approaches in establishment surveys.

 615-636